 What We're Doing About It

-In partnership with the World Resources Institute, Adventure Scientists is headed into the field to gather live tree tissue samples which talented geneticists from DNA4 Technologies and New Mexico State University will use as they develop genetic reference databases for particular species of interest.
+In partnership with the World Resources Institute, Adventure Scientists is headed into the field to gather tree tissue samples which geneticists from DNA4 Technologies and New Mexico State University will use to develop the genetic reference libraries.

-The first phase of this project will see us focusing our efforts on the bigleaf maple, a towering hardwood that grows along the Pacific coast of the United States and Canada.
+The first phase of this project will focus on the bigleaf maple, a towering hardwood that grows along the Pacific coast of the United States and Canada.
 Because about one in 20 bigleaf maples possesses an incredibly beautiful wood pattern, these trees are targeted by timber thieves for their high value in the guitar and furniture trade.

-In early 2018, we will be calling hikers, backpackers, and sea kayakers to action.
+In spring of 2018, we will be calling hikers, backpackers, and sea kayakers to action.
 After training, volunteers will collect bigleaf maple samples such as leaves, seeds, or tree cores from select sites in California, Oregon, Washington, and British Columbia.

-After building the reference library for bigleaf maple, we’ll expand to other species around the world.
-Stay tuned for more details!
+After establishing the reference library for bigleaf maple, we will then expand to other species around the world.